Skip to main content

 Trend & Outlook

-The data underscores a mixed picture for Tennessee's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Tennessee's labor market, with activity diverging between monthly and annual comparisons.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Tennessee.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Tennessee WARN notices, browse layoffs by state, or download the full dataset.